 Disrupts with an ‘if-you’re-not-paying-for-the-product-you-are-the-product’ model that involves selling personal data or ‘advertising eyeballs’ harvested by offering consumers a ‘free’ product or service that captures their data/attention.

-Similar to the Freemium Model, revenue is made in the form of advertising and data harvesting.
+Similar to the Freemium Model, revenue is in the form of advertising and data harvesting.
 Examples include Google and Facebook.

 The Marketplace Model

 Disrupts with the provision of a digital marketplace that brings together buyers and sellers directly, in return for a transaction or placement fee or commission.
-Revenue is earned as in the form of a percentage of transaction fees, or an upfront cost to list a product or service on the platform.
+Revenue is in the form of a percentage of transaction fees, or an upfront cost to list a product or service on the platform.
 Examples include eBay and Aliexpress.

-The Access-over-Ownership Model
+The Access Over Ownership Model

 The Hypermarket Model

-Disrupts by ‘brand bombing’ using sheer market power and scale to crush competition, often by selling below cost price.
+Disrupts by ‘brand bombing’ using sheer market power and scale to crush the competition, often by selling below cost price.

 Examples include: Amazon, Zalora, and Zalando.